 Medical and Mental Health Services at the Criminal Justice Center

-The healthcare staff at the El Paso County Sheriff’s Office Criminal Justice Center provides emergency, preventive, and chronic care for all inmates regardless of legal custody status.
-Also, care is provided regardless of the ability to pay a co-pay fee allowed by Colorado Revised Statute.
+The healthcare staff at the El Paso County Sheriff’s Office Criminal Justice Center (CJC) provide emergency, preventive, and chronic care for all inmates regardless of legal custody status.
+Care is provided regardless of the ability to pay a co-pay fee allowed by Colorado Revised Statute.

-Nursing staff are on duty 24 hours a day, seven days every week, including a Registered Nurse specially trained in emergency procedures.
-Other licensed, qualified staff includes physicians, physician’s assistant, Certified Nurse Midwife, Registered Nurses, Licensed Practical Nurses, dentist, dental technician, licensed psychologist, psychiatrist, and mental health clinicians, as well as medical records support staff.
+Nursing staff are on duty 24 hours a day, seven days a week, including a Registered Nurse (RN) specially trained in emergency procedures.
+Other licensed, qualified staff include physicians, physician’s Assistant/Nurse Practitioner, Certified Nurse Midwife, Registered Nurses, Licensed Practical Nurses, medical assistants, dentist, dental technician, licensed psychologist, psychiatrist, and mental health clinicians, as well as medical records support staff.

 Mental Health Staff are on duty seven days each week to provide services to the chronically mentally ill offenders, crisis intervention, and group therapy.